jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

 ## Blank lines

+> Note: I'm not happy with this at all.
+Needs more thought...

 Permitted between **parsable items**.
 If you are writing a parser you should retain the user's blank lines (vs. ignoring them or squashing them in to one).
 They may be using them to make their file more readable.

+Similarly, don't arbitrarily insert blank lines, say around a divider.
+If the user didn't put it there, don't put it there.

 *Or*, do we just say that any blank lines = one blank line.
 They just get squashed.
 If you want more, use a multi-line comment.
 Open to suggestions.